astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

-This list also contains the ones Mark Heyer sent around earlier, but not all the ones from the 8-jan-2021 list.
+This list also contains the suggestions  Mark Heyer sent around earlier, but not all the ones from the 8-jan-2021 list.

-1. process spectra as float, the RAW data are double, saving 50% memory.
-In fact, the RAW data are actually integers (but 16bit not enough) , some compression schemes could be used to shrink that.
+1. SpecFile now has spectra as float, the RAW data were double, thus saving 50% memory.
+In fact, the RAW data are actually integers (but 16bit not enough) , some compression schemes could be used to shrink that if need be.
 Potentially more memory could be saved if the selected *slice*, not the full spectral band, are retrieved in memory.
 This depends if the data is doppler tracked or not (which it is).